jacobtochoa/jacobtochoa/README.md

 **`Junior Software Developer`**

 👋🏼 Hey there!
-I'm a computer engineering student working towards becoming a full-stack developer.
-Currently focused on learning JavaScript and React to build dynamic web applications.
+I'm a computer engineering student at Cal Poly Pomona working towards becoming a full-stack developer.
+Currently focused on learning HTML and CSS to build and style web pages.
 I also have a strong passion for cars and the automotive industry.
 Always eager to learn, build, and explore new technologies.

 ---